ycang89/demo-commerce/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 ## Cypress Testing
-Do not forget start th development server before running test Run test
+Do not forget start the development server before running test Run test
 ```bash
 yarn test